 For centuries, spiritual faith has been shaped in part by how its scribes form the letters of their sacred texts.
 This is particularly the case with Judaism.
-We visit with three scribes in three very different corners of Jewish faith—Jerusalem; New York City’s Orthodox neighborhood in Brooklyn; and the liberal enclave of Berkeley, California.
+We visit with three scribes in three very different corners of Jewish faith—Jerusalem; New York City’s Orthodox neighborhood in Brooklyn; and the liberal enclave of Berkeley, California—to understand why people still go to all this trouble.
 Along the way, we walk across the religious aisle to the Muslim world to see what happens to the Urdu language of India and Pakistan when its script gets computerized.

 A growing number of researchers and pastoralists around the globe have found remarkable, untapped opportunities in nature’s water cycle.
 It turns out that animals, plants, soil, and air have long collaborated to regulate our climate through water—until we disrupted their partnership.
 An environmental author sees a pathway to reconciliation.